 As you get older the intensity to have “six pack abs” and “bulging biceps” amps up, it is not uncommon among teenage boys to be taking muscle supplements daily along with copious amounts of exercise, and sometimes steroids.
 Boys who are skinnier than others begin to gain attention being called “scrawny”, “weak”, and sometimes “gay”, bullied because they aren’t as “hench” as everyone else.
 Girls pay more attention to the guys that have bigger, more muscular bodies and make sexual remarks about “fit” boys, remarks that when men make about women garner disgust and disapproval from society, yet this same disgust and disapproval isn’t shown towards women when they make the same towards men.
 All of this reinforces that “not being happy with your body is a feminine issue,” So no wonder that boys often suffer in silence and resort to either body building, or binge drinking, drug use, and self-harm.

 We are painting unreachable looks for boys which they all strive for, it’s like asking them to jump for the stars; they will never do it, but they can hurt themselves trying.
 And they do, Self-harm admissions and eating disorders related to body image anxiety for boys is at an all-time high, boys are taking it out on themselves.
 Yet we continue to condemn the next generation of men into believing they are not good enough rather than telling them that the men on front of magazines have teams of people focused on chiseling their physique with diet, supplements, and even then they are still being airbrushed.
 There’s no one telling the boys that the men who go through all that don’t actually live amazing lives.
-While we choose not to talk, boys continue to believe the grass is greener on the other side, this is clearly an issue that we should be talking about, discussing, and deciding on a way to move forward with it, and so, long until we collectively decide that is time to put a stop it?
+While we choose not to talk, boys continue to believe the grass is greener on the other side, this is clearly an issue that we should be talking about, discussing, and deciding on a way to move forward with it, long until we collectively decide that is time to put a stop to it?

 All of the blogs on From Our Eyes have been written by young people.
 They are about the kind of issues and problems teenagers face on a constant basis, as well as worldwide epidemics that not only youth, but EVERYONE experiences day to day.